 Finally, trained dogs appear to be much more sensitive than nasal PCR tests, as they have been able to better detect positive cases.

-In two false-positive cases, however, the dogs did not recognize other strains of his respiratory disease coronavirus which was not covid.
-While there have been previous studies of dogs' ability to detect Covid, this is believed to be the first to compare the accuracy of dogs with antigen tests.
+In two false-positive cases, however, the dogs did not recognize other non-Covid strains of coronavirus respiratory disease.
+Although there have been previous studies on the ability of dogs to detect Covid, this is believed to be the first to compare the accuracy of dogs with antigen tests.

 The study was published in Plos One.